sat-igor/moodle-local_reactjs/README.md

     export default App;

-Also, you need to add required libraries to the `index.d.ts` file so TypeScript won't give you any errors during build process:
+Also, you need to add required libraries to the `index.d.ts` file so TypeScript won't give you any errors during the build process:

     declare module 'core/str' {
         const call: any;